jpcre2/jpcre2/doxy/doxydoc.md

 ### Independent replace object {#independent-replace-object}

-All replace objects need to be associated with a Regex object.
-A replace object not associated with any regex object will perform no replacement and return the same subject string that was given.
+Every replace object needs to be associated with a Regex object.
+A replace object not associated with any Regex object will perform no replacement and return the same subject string that was given.

 ```cpp
 jp::RegexReplace rr;